-Here are five proven tips you can use to keep your wedding flower cost under control.
+Here are five proven tips to keep your wedding flower cost under control.

-This is the number one problem I see.
-Most couples budget too little for flowers, or they have already spent the money that was intended for flowers on other things.
+The lack of a realistic budget is the number one problem I see.
+Most couples budget too little for flowers or have already spent the money intended for flowers on other things.

-Most of the wedding sites state that the “average” couple should plan to allocate 8% – 10% of their wedding budget for flowers.
+Most wedding sites state that the “average” couple should plan to allocate 8% – 10% of their wedding budget for flowers.

-That’s a pretty “cookie-cutter” approach to budgeting for flowers, but if you consider yourself “average”, it’s at least a starting point.
+That’s a pretty “cookie-cutter” approach to budgeting for wedding flowers.
+Still, if you consider yourself “average,” it’s at least a starting point.

-But if you consider yourself to be “unique”, like you are, there’s another option.
+But if you consider yourself “unique,” like you are, there’s another option.

-This tool is better suited to developing a useful budget for all your wedding needs, including the flowers.
-That’s because it’s based on what couples in your local area actually paid, rather than vendor pricing.
+This tool is better suited to developing a workable budget for all your wedding needs, including the flowers.
+It shows you what couples in your local area paid rather than vendor pricing.
 Be sure to check it out.

-Once you have a rough idea of what your wedding flower cost will be, set aside that money in your wedding account and continue to add to it regularly.
+Once you have a rough idea of your wedding flower cost, set aside that money in your wedding account and continue to add to it regularly.

 Don’t make the mistake of budgeting too tightly.
 Prices can and do fluctuate.
 Try to keep a 10% cushion to cover any unexpected expenses.